Skip to main content

 Paper Book

-The epic tale of wrath and redemption.
 Here is a new Loeb Classical Library edition of Homer's stirring heroic account of the Trojan war and its passions.
-The eloquent and dramatic epic poem captures the terrible anger of Achilles, "the best of the Achaeans," over a grave insult...
+The eloquent and dramatic epic poem captures the terrible anger of Achilles, "the best of the Achaeans," over a grave insult to his personal honor and relates its tragic result--a...

 Comment